Web Analytics Made Easy - Statcounter

 • Are any of your plants new palms?

-Fronds With Freeze Damage on this Washingtonia robusta
+on this young Washingtonia robusta in France

 • Reddish, soft, sunken-in splotches.

-• Vertical cracks along the stem.
+• Vertical cracks appear along the stem.

-• Sometimes an extreme cold damaged palm trunk won't visibly show anything.
+• Sometimes an extreme cold-damaged palm trunk won't visibly show anything.
 But it's affected internally.

 This can allow fungal or bacterial attack.
-If that happens, organisms get inside the stem, attacking, & rotting the fluid transport system.
-Eventually leads to palm fronds wilting.
-Even death.
+If that happens, organisms get inside the stem.
+They attack, rotting the fluid transport system.

 Tucson Palm Snowy Story of Winter Cold & it Survived!

-The Most Freeze Endangered in Palm Tree Parts
+Freeze Damage on Various Palm Tree Parts

 The base of the spear leaf (newly sprouting palm frond) is vulnerable to freeze injury.
 Bacteria or fungi could attack.